Volkswagen Beetle: Design controversies

-The Austrian automobile designer Hans Ledwinka, whom Porsche was a contemporary, worked at the Czechoslovakian company Tatra.
+Austrian automobile designer Hans Ledwinka, a contemporary of Porsche, worked for Czechoslovak company Tatra.
 In 1931, Tatra built the V570 prototype, which featured an air-cooled flat-twin engine mounted at the rear.
 Hitler and Porsche both were influenced by the Tatras.
 Hitler, an avid automotive enthusiast, rode in Tatras multiple times during political tours of Czechoslovakia and had frequent dinners with Ledwinka.
-Following one such tour, Hitler remarked to Porsche, "This is the car for my roads".
+Following one such tour, Hitler remarked to Porsche, "This is the car for my roads."
 From 1933 onwards, Ledwinka and Porsche met regularly to discuss their designs, and Porsche admitted, "Well, sometimes I looked over his shoulder, and sometimes he looked over mine" while designing the Volkswagen.
-The Tatra 97 of 1936 had a 1,749 cc, rear-located, rear-wheel drive, air-cooled four-cylinder boxer engine.
+The 1936 Tatra 97 had a 1,749 cc, rear-located, rear-wheel drive, air-cooled four-cylinder boxer engine.
 It accommodated five passengers in its compact four-door body, which provided luggage storage under the front bonnet and behind the rear seats.

 Just before the outbreak of World War II, Tatra filed numerous legal claims against VW for patent infringement.
-Tatra launched a lawsuit, halted only by Germany's invasion of Czechoslovakia in 1938, leading to the Nazi administration of the Tatra factory in October.
+Tatra launched a lawsuit that was halted only by Germany's invasion of Czechoslovakia in 1938, leading to the Nazi administration of the Tatra factory in October.
 Hitler instructed Tatra to focus exclusively on heavy trucks and diesel engines, discontinuing all car models except the V8-engined Tatra 87.
-The issue resurfaced post-World War II, and in 1965, Volkswagen paid Ringhoffer-Tatra 1,000,000 Deutsche Marks in an out-of-court settlement.
+The issue resurfaced after World War II, and in 1965, Volkswagen paid Ringhoffer-Tatra one million Deutsche Marks in an out-of-court settlement.

 Tenure

 World War II and military production: 1938–1945

 Sand-coloured VW Type 82E — a Wehrmacht Beetle on the Kübelwagen's underpinnings.

-The name Volkswagen was officially substituted by the term KdF (Kraft durch Freude; German for 'Strength Through Joy') derived from the Nazi organisation once Hitler ceremoniously laid the foundation stone for the Volkswagen factory on 26 May 1938.
+The name Volkswagen was officially substituted by the term KdF (Kraft durch Freude, German for "Strength Through Joy") once Hitler ceremoniously laid the foundation stone for the Volkswagen factory on 26 May 1938.
 As part of this organisation, Volkswagen urged workers to "save five marks a week and get your car".
 Before the completion of the KdF factory, many Germans had already signed up for a savings plan to buy a car.
 At that time, Germany had fewer cars than other European countries.
-In 1930, there were only about 500,000 registered cars in Germany, while France and Great Britain had over 1 million each, and the USA had more than 26 million.
-However, the onset of the Second World War hindered the distribution of the cars, and there was a lack of time for series production.
-With the Volkswagen facility dedicated solely to wartime requirements, the over 330,000 KdF savers could not acquire their vehicles.
+In 1930, there were only about 500,000 registered cars in Germany, while France and Great Britain had more than a million each, and the United States had more than 26 million.
+However, the onset of World War II hindered the distribution of the cars, and there was a lack of time for series production.
+With the Volkswagen facility dedicated solely to wartime requirements, more than 330,000 KdF savers could not acquire their vehicles.
 Following the war, numerous KdF savers pressed for the receipt of a Volkswagen.
 When their request was denied, the VW saver initiative ensued, spanning several years.